On this page, you will find some free guitar apps and music production advice. You will have access notably to:

 - And of course, education materials to help you produce your own music.

 And please note this section always needs your support.
 Feel free to comment, rate and add ideas for making it better.

 1. Tuning your guitar!

-Tuning your guitar is really important before you start playing as it will sound much better once tuned.
+Tuning your guitar is really important before you start playing as it will sound much better once your instrument is tuned.

 Some people are able to do it by ear.
-But if you’re not able to do it, you can access the free guitar tuner here:
+But if you’re not able to do it, you can access a free guitar tuner here and other free applications:

 2. Staying in rhythm…

 A metronome is also one of the most important guitar tools.
 If you want to record some tunes, or just wish to improve your sense of rhythm, then it’ll help you.